ShiftedInverse/ShiftedInverse/README.md

 * `time`

 ## Demo Example
 A simple example is included here on how the framework works.
+The example computes the number of edges in the Gnutella dataset.

 ### Step 1: Create database and import data.
 The first step is to create a database for the graph dataset and import the relations.
 To create the database, run